 A lot of people who deploy to Afghanistan never leave the base to interact with the people.
 Not because they don’t want to, but it just isn’t required in their mission set.
 My job was to help build (you could say rebuild, but really there was nothing there to rebuild) the country.
 This meant most days we were off base interacting with the people instead of sitting behind a desk.
 We were out in the field, meeting directly with the Afghan people.

 The first time we went off base (outside the wire) I was scared of the unknown.
 I thought that every mission off base would be an adventure and we would just hope to survive.
 But it really wasn’t like that.
 We came to a bridge and hoped out after our security element was set up we headed out to our construction site.

 We had stopped before the village market so that we would not cause a traffic jam, but after surveying the site the villagers had told us there was no need to park so far away.
 They were thankful for the construction project we were doing to help stop the river from flooding.
 These people showed me that we are not so different after all.
 The mission was overall uneventful we just were able to see a number of our projects and see a lot of the country.

-For a long time I wished the military did not send me on the mission to Afghanistan.
+For a long time, I wished the military did not send me on a deployment to Afghanistan.
 Before I left I didn’t want to go.
 And after I returned home there was more I wanted to forget than remember.
 But now years later I feel incredibly blessed by the experiences I had.
 I survived.
 I even still have friends from the experience.
 It was hard.
 It was difficult.
 But the people I have met made it all worth it.
 Everyone’s deployment story is different and I am so grateful I have mine.

-In October of 2017 I completed 31 Days of Deployment Stories.
-If you are interested to hear about others deployment stories I encourage you to check out the link to the series here.
+In October of 2017, I completed 31 Days of Deployment Stories.
+If you are interested to hear about other deployment stories I encourage you to check out the link to the series here.

 See all my 31 Days…Military Life